 Community School may occasionally find it necessary to investigate current employees, where behavior or other relevant circumstances raise questions concerning work performance, reliability, honesty, trustworthiness, or potential threat to the safety of coworkers, students or others.
 Employee investigations may, where appropriate, include credit reports and investigations of criminal records, including appropriate inquiries about any arrest for which the employee is out on bail.
 In the event that a background check is conducted, Community School will comply with the federal Fair Credit Reporting Act and applicable state laws, including providing the employee with any required notices and forms.
 Employees subject to an investigation are required to cooperate with Community School’s lawful efforts to obtain relevant information, and may be disciplined up to and including suspension without pay and/or termination for failure to do so.

 Employees with adverse background information (such as certain specific criminal conviction) may be ineligible for employment with Community School.
-In case of a prior arrest or conviction, the employee must discuss the history of the arrest or conviction with the Community School Principal.
+In case of a prior arrest or conviction, the employee must discuss the history of the arrest or conviction with the Deputy Director.
 The employee may be required to provide proof of a mistake in the official records or provide official explanation of the nature of the offense.

-For additional information on background checks, please contact the Community School Principal.
+For additional information on background checks, please contact the Deputy Director.

 Subsequent Arrest Notification Service

 All employees are subject to “Subsequent Arrest Notification Service” by the DOJ once they have been fingerprinted for Community School.
-Any time an employee is arrested after his or her initial background clearance for the Community School, the DOJ will notify the Community School Principal and send the CSCE the new CORI information.
-Additionally, should an employee, during his/her employment with the Community School, be convicted of a controlled substance or sex offense, or serious or violent felony, the employee must immediately report such a conviction to the Principal.
+Any time an employee is arrested after his or her initial background clearance for the Community School, the DOJ will notify the Community School and send the CSCE the new CORI information.
+Additionally, should an employee, during his/her employment with the Community School, be convicted of a controlled substance or sex offense, or serious or violent felony, the employee must immediately report such a conviction to the Deputy Director.

-The Principal will evaluate the new information and determine whether it justifies suspension or termination of the individual’s employment.
-At the discretion of the Principal, he or she can seek counsel from the Executive Director, CBO, Board of Directors and/or legal counsel, in closed session, in determining suitability for continued employment.
+The Deputy Director will evaluate the new information and determine whether it justifies suspension or termination of the individual’s employment.
+At the discretion of the Deputy Director, he or she can seek counsel from the Principal, Executive Director, Board of Trustees and/or legal counsel, in closed session, in determining suitability for continued employment.
 After the evaluation has taken place and a decision has been made regarding the individual’s suitability to continue employment, the CORI records received from the DOJ will be destroyed.
 The employee will receive confidential notification of their suspension or termination.
-Those individuals who are suspended or terminated can make a one-time appeal to the Principal for reconsideration if he or she feels there has been an error in the review of their record.
-The decision of the Principal is final.
+Those individuals who are suspended or terminated can make a one-time appeal to the Deputy Director for reconsideration if he or she feels there has been an error in the review of their record.
+The decision of the Deputy Director is final.

 Tuberculosis Test